 3) Reclaim old wood as a feature wall:

 Class up your living room wall with strips of reclaimed wood that you simply install on one of your walls to make it a feature wall.
 Visit a local recycling centre and ask them to take you through their lumber recycling collection.
 You will get quite a deal on this kind of wood.
 Once you’ve acquired the wood, just have it treated with a waterproofing agent and ensure that you polish them well.
-A great way to change the look of your study and it works out a lot cheaper than paint or wallpaper.
+Framing A4 prints is great way to change the look of your study and it works out a lot cheaper than paint or wallpaper.

 4) Patchwork rugs, pillowcases and bedsheets:

 Do you have old tees, shirts and other clothes you don’t wear any more piled in the back of your cupboard, just taking space?
 Here’s a novel way to upcycle these and give them a new lease of life as rugs.
 Simply cut them all up into decent sized strips and patch them up together with marine recovered ocean plastic material yarn, for use as rugs, pillowcases or bedsheets.
 If you’re not too much of a seamstress yourself, get a professional to do it.
 It will definitely work out a lot cheaper than purchasing new ones and will add quite the quirky twist to your home’s decor.

 5) Original Artworks: